Skip to main content

 1. Sign up for a free Pangea account .

-2. After creating your account and first project, skip the wizards.
-This will take you to the Pangea User Console, where you can enable the service.
+2. After creating your account and first project, skip the wizards to access the Pangea User Console.

-3. Click AI Guard in the left-hand sidebar.
+3. Click AI Guard in the left-hand sidebar to enable the service.

-4. In the service enablement dialogs, click Next, then Done.
+4. In the enablement dialogs, click Next, then Done, and finally Finish to open the service page.

-7. Follow the Explore the API links in your Pangea User Console to view the service API endpoints and their parameters.
+6. Follow the Explore the API links in the console to view endpoint URLs, parameters, and the base URL.

 AI Guard Overview page in the Pangea User Console